How to Change Your Name in Florida

 A passport that was issued less than a year ago can be updated free of charge.
 That is, unless you need expedited service.
 To get your passport updated quicker, you're required to pay a $60 fee.

-Find the DS-5504 form here, which you can fill out using the online guide or print it out and complete by hand.
+Find the DS-5504 form here, which you can fill out using the online guide and print it or print it out and complete by hand.
 When the form is complete, mail it, the other required documents and the fee (if applicable) by following the instructions listed on the form.

 Was your current passport issued over a year ago?
-You'll have to complete either Form DS-82 or Form DS-11 instead.
+You'll have to complete either Form DS-82 instead.
 Figure out if you qualify for Form DS-82 using this criteria:

 If you ARE eligible to use Form DS-82: